hamed-abdelhaq/spark-demos/README.md

         * To recap: Spark context takes a job and breaks it down into a number of tasks and distributes them to the worker nodes.
         ![image](images/spark_arch_org.png)

+* Spark Applications are built using a number of programming languages, i.e., Scala, Python, Java, R
+* Scala is preferred an long with Spark since:
+    * Scala is a statically typed language which allows us to find compile time errors
+    * Scala has multiple standard libraries and cores which allows quick integration of the databases in Big Data ecosystems.
+    * Scala is frequently over 10 times faster than Python.
+    * Single line of code in Scala can sometimes replace 20 to 25 lines of code in Java
+    * Excellent built-in concurrency support and libraries For more information, see [(Scala vs Python)](https://www.kdnuggets.com/2018/05/apache-spark-python-scala.html)
 * Spark Shells:
     * Spark-shell: with Scala Support
     * PySpark with python Support